dotnet/core-setup/Documentation/design-docs/roll-forward-on-no-candidate-fx.md

 	The feature is DISABLED.
 ```

 There is no inheritance when there are chained framework references.
-If the app references FX1, and FX1 references FX2, then the resolution of FX2 only takes into account settings from `.runtimeconfig.json` in FX1 and CLI and env. variable.
-The settings in app's `.runtimeconfig.json` have no effect on resolution of FX2.
+If the app references FX1, and FX1 references FX2, then the resolution of FX2 only takes into account settings from `.runtimeconfig.json` in FX1, CLI and env. variable.
+The settings in the app's `.runtimeconfig.json` have no effect on resolution of FX2.

 ## Multilevel SharedFx Lookup